Legal reporting for investment firms

 Table IF “Persons responsible for certain functions and activities” shall state the situation as at 31 December every year and shall be submitted to the CSSF by 20 January of the following year at the latest, as well as in case of any change that occurred during the year concerning the persons designated in this table.

-Instructions relating to the filling of the table IF “Persons responsible for certain functions and activities” are available in the section “Documentation” hereafter.
+Instructions relating to the filling of the table IF “Persons responsible for certain functions and activities” are available in the section “Guidance” hereafter.

 Circulars